Galixte/phpbb-ext-moveaddfilesbutton/README.md

-# phpbb-ext-moveattachmentstab
+# phpbb-ext-moveaddfilesbutton
-Extension phpBB 3.1 & 3.2 - Move Attachments tab
+Extension phpBB 3.1 & 3.2 - Move Add files button

-Description : A phpBB extension to move the “Attachments” tab close (on the left) to the “Save draft”, “Preview” and “Submit” buttons on the posting page.
+Description : A phpBB extension to move the “Add files” button close (on the left) to the “Save draft”, “Preview” and “Submit” buttons on the posting page.